-A smaller-scale rebrand makes sense when things are generally going well but there’s room for some improvement.
+A smaller-scale rebrand makes sense when things are going well but there’s room for improvement.

-This type of rebranding usually focuses on small changes to different branding areas, such as visual elements, rather than a comprehensive disruption to values, ideals, etc.
+A smaller change focuses on visual elements, rather than a comprehensive disruption to values, ideals, etc.

 Also, a successful brand with a longstanding history may take a minor approach to rebranding in order to maintain the relationship built with its audience.

-Some common reasons that brands need massive updates are an expansion to international markets, an extensive merger or a failing brand overall.
+Some common reasons for massive updates are an expansion to international markets, an extensive merger or a failing brand overall.

 Expanding globally requires a big update in order to connect with completely different markets.
-Mergers require a drastic rebrand because it can be confusing to customers to have co-existing brands as one.
+Mergers require a drastic rebrand because it’s confusing to customers to have co-existing brands as one.

 A comprehensive rebranding doesn’t mean you’ll be changing 100% of your branding elements.
 Though this is technically possible, it just isn’t very realistic or effective.
 Aim high but keep it realistic.

-Once you’ve decided whether you need a comprehensive rebrand or a minor touch-up, it will be time to begin the rebranding process.
+Once you’ve decided whether you need a comprehensive rebrand or a minor touch-up, it’s time to begin the rebranding process.

 “Growth is never by mere chance; it is the result of forces working together.” -James Cash Penney

 Rebranding extends further than redesigning a logo, adding a color scheme or updating a website.
-Think about how your brand functions as a whole, rather than a few individual parts, and you’ll begin to understand why a comprehensive approach is vital when it comes to rebranding.
+Think about how your brand functions as a whole, rather than a few individual parts, and you’ll understand why a comprehensive approach is vital.

 This means that a detailed strategy should be put into place for each new area and element affected.
 Furthermore, this plan should reach all different platforms and places your brand exists.
 This includes both digital and physical spaces.